web-native/docs/chtml/v060/specs/html-transport/README.md

 Note that a namespace is required to be of, at least, two parts.
 So a single word like `content` wouldn't be valid.

 ### Bundles
-While exports can be statically defined in a bundle - `<template>` element, they could also be defined as standalone files on the server that could be dynamically combined into a single file.
-The process that brings them together is called *bundling* and this can even be automated using an included [little Bundler](/chtml/html-transport/bundling.md).
-The dynamically-created file is called a remote bundle.
+While exports can be statically defined in a bundle - a `<template>` element, they could also be defined as standalone files on the server while being able to dynamically combine them back into a single file.
+The process that brings them together is called *bundling* and can even be automated using an included [little Bundler](/chtml/v060/specs/html-transport/bundling.md).
+The dynamically-created file is called a *remote bundle*.

 Remote bundles can be easily loaded into a `<template>` element using a custom `src` attribute.